stride3d/stride-docs/en/manual/scenes/edit-a-scene.md

 ![](../game-studio/dedicated-editors/scene-editor/media/entity-tree.webp)

-Selecting an elements will make the **Property grid** display its properties.
+Selecting an element will make the **Property grid** display its properties.

 ![](media/entity-tree-select.webp)